zeroc-ice/ice/README.md

 - Supports synchronous and asynchronous calls, for both client-side invocations and server-side dispatches
 - Automatic discovery of remote objects through UDP multicast
-- Comes with a number of reusable (and optional) services, including:
+- Comes with a number of optional services:
-   - IceGrid, the nerve-center of any large-scale application, with support for server deployment, replication, monitoring, load-balancing and more
+    - [IceGrid](https://zeroc.com/icegrid/index.html) - the nerve-center of any large-scale application, with support for server deployment, replication, monitoring, load-balancing and more
-   - IceStorm, a lightweight topic-based pub-sub service
+    - [IceStorm]() - a lightweight topic-based pub-sub service
-   - Freeze, an embedded, transactional database for Ice datatypes
+    - [Freeze]() - an embedded, transactional database for Ice datatypes
-   - Glacier2, a sysadmin-friendly solution for routing Ice communications through firewalls
+    - [Glacier2]() - a sysadmin-friendly solution for routing Ice communications through firewalls
+    - [IcePatch2]() - an efficient software distribution and patching service

+## Branches

+- `master`
+  Primary development branch

+- `3.4`
+  Source distribution for Ice 3.4.2 plus various patches

+- `3.5`
+  Source distribution for Ice 3.5.1 plus various patches

 ## Copyright and License

-Ice is a single-copyright project: all the source code in this ice repository is Copyright &copy; ZeroC, Inc., with very few exceptions.
+Ice is a single-copyright project: all the source code in this [ice repository](https://github.com/zeroc-ice/ice) is Copyright &copy; ZeroC, Inc., with very few exceptions.

 As copyright owner, ZeroC can license Ice under different license terms, and offers the following licenses for Ice:
 - GPL v2, a popular open-source license with strong [copyleft](http://en.wikipedia.org/wiki/Copyleft) conditions (the default license)
 - Commercial or closed-source licenses

-If you license Ice under GPL v2, there is no license fee or signed license
-agreement: you just need to comply with the GPL v2 terms and conditions.
+If you license Ice under GPL v2, there is no license fee or signed license agreement: you just need to comply with the GPL v2 terms and conditions.
 See [ICE_LICENSE](./ICE_LICENSE) and [LICENSE](./LICENSE) for further information.

 If you purchase a commercial or closed-source license for Ice, you must comply with the terms and conditions listed in the associated license agreement; the GPL v2 terms and conditions do not apply.

 The Ice software itself remains the same: the only difference between an open-source Ice and a commercial Ice are the license terms.

 ## Documentation